Symmetric data encryption

 yandex_kms_secret_ciphertextresource and specify the KMS key in thekey_idfield:resource "yandex_kms_secret_ciphertext" "password" { key_id = "<key_ID>" aad_context = "additional authenticated data" plaintext = "strong password" }Where:

-key_id: KMS key ID.aad_context: (AAD context).plaintext: String to be encrypted.
+key_id: KMS key ID.aad_context: AAD context.plaintext: String to encrypt.

 Warning

-yandex_kms_secret_ciphertextenables you to hide secrets when deploying an infrastructure.
-However, in general, it is not safe to openly specify theplaintextandaad_contextin the configuration file.
-Secrets can be read from configuration files or execution logs and can end up in the Terraform state.For more information about resource parameters in Terraform, see the provider documentation.
+yandex_kms_secret_ciphertext, you can hide secrets when deploying an infrastructure, but generally speaking it is unsafe to specifyplaintextandaad_contextin the configuration file in plain text.
+Secrets can be read from configuration files or execution logs and can end up in the Terraform state.For more information about resource properties in Terraform, see this provider guide.

 -